rajputpranjal/Banking-Management-System-/README.md

 Key Features & Responsibilities:

 Designed and implemented relational database tables for Customers, Accounts, and Transactions with primary and foreign key constraints.
 Used Oracle Sequences to auto-generate unique IDs for customers, accounts, and transactions.

+Developed PL/SQL stored procedures to:
+Create customers
+Open bank accounts
+Deposit and withdraw money

+Implemented a transaction logging mechanism that automatically records every deposit and withdrawal.
+Created a trigger to prevent negative balances and ensure safe withdrawal operations.
+Built a PL/SQL function to retrieve real-time account balance.
+Applied exception handling to manage invalid accounts and insufficient balance scenarios.
+Used COMMIT and ROLLBACK for transaction consistency and reliability.